 - 1. Restore access to the Parenting Payment Single (PPS) for single mother families to children of 16 years. - 2.
-Extend access to the Parenting Payments Single to whose youngest child is 18 years if the family has been affected by gendered violence. - 3.
-Incremental advances to lift the Parenting Payment Single to match the Single Age Pension - 4.
-Immediately lift taper rates for single parents on job seeker to the equivalent to the PPS (until access to the PPS is restored) - 5.
+Extend access to the Parenting Payments Single for up to 18 years if the family has been affected by gendered violence. - 3.
+Incremental advances to lift the Parenting Payment Single to match the Single Age Pension to achieve the Governments ambition to reduce gendered structural disadvantage. - 4.
+Index income support to wages as well as the Consumer Price Index, to ensure payments maintain pace with community living standards over the long term. - 5.
+Increase Commonwealth Rent Assistance by 50% to reduce rental stress. - 6.
+Immediately lift taper rates for single parents on Jobseeker to the equivalent of the PPS (until access to the PPS is restored) - 7.
 Apply the new taper rate provision, an increase of \$4,000 per annum as announced at the Jobs & Skills Summit to other social security claimants.
-A good idea should be shared. - 6.
-Install a Services Australia 'reconnect process' for claimants who have not accessed an income support payment for up to 12 months due to paid work.
-Gaining income support is too difficult and prolonged that leaving becomes a risk. - 7.
+A good idea should be shared.

+- 8. Install a Services Australia 'reconnect process' for claimants who have not accessed an income support payment for up to 12 months due to paid work.
+Gaining income support is too difficult and prolonged that leaving becomes a risk. - 9.
 Economic Proofing.
-For those unemployed for more than 3 months, maintain Jobseeker payments for up to 3 months after commencement of paid employment (threshold up to \$58,108), to allow for women to make up for downward spiral of debt incurred whilst on Jobseeker - 8.
-Abolish any compulsory element of Parents Next
+For those unemployed for more than 3 months, maintain Jobseeker payments for up to 3 months after commencement of paid employment (threshold up to \$58,108), to allow for women to make up for the downward spiral of debt incurred whilst on Jobseeker.